 Identifying Lunesta

-Lunesta is a niche drug for people who use it illicitly.
-As a sleeping pill with hypnotic effects, it’s only legally available by prescription.
-Street users sometimes buy the drug from street vendors, who in the United States may have smuggled it in from sources south of the U.S.-Mexican border.
-Because of this, Lunesta is sometimes known as Mexican Valium.
-Other names for the drug include sleepers, sleepeasies and zombies.
-Contrary to some media coverage of other sedative-hypnotics, Lunesta is not known to be used as a date-rape drug or for other nefarious purposes commonly associated with other drugs such as Rohypnol.
+Lunesta is a niche drug for individuals who use it illicitly.
+Because it is a sleeping pill with hypnotic effects, it’s only legally available when medically prescribed.
+Users sometimes buy medicine from street vendors. those vendors may have smuggled it into the United States from sources south of the U.S.-Mexican border.
+As a result, Lunesta is sometimes known as Mexican Valium.

 What Does Lunesta Do?